-The end of a myth and famous movie scenes in New York like in Serpico with Al Pacino and Taxi Driver with Robert de Niro.
-The famous “payphone booth”, was replaced for a few years by free wifi terminals.
+The end of a myth and famous movie scenes in New York, like in Service with Al Pacino and Taxi Driver with Robert De Niro.
+The famous “payphone booth”, was replaced for a few years by free Wi-Fi terminals.

 Despite everything, Manhattan will keep four phone booths closed, those in which the journalist Clark Kent, the famous Superman, changes into a superhero.